DegenDudes/ProDeso/README.md

 ## Quick Start

+The config in the root of this repo will sync with Mainnet.
+The config in the `./testnet` folder will create a local testnet.

 1. Clone this repo locally:
 `git clone https://github.com/DeSoDev/ProDeso.git`

 2. Open the folder:

 `cd ProDeso`

+if you want to run testnet:

+`cd ProDeso/testnet`

 3. Edit the `.env` file and change `POSTGRES_PASSWORD` value from `change_me` to a password you want to use